 We developed a technique and have had preliminary excellent results injecting platelets or mesenchymal stem cells into the cervical facet joints, for patients who sustained whiplash injuries.
 The ultrasound-guided technique is done with the smallest possible needle and without use of radiation or contrast dye.
 We have completed a study showing 97% accuracy for intra-articular injections as confirmed via fluoroscopy and are preparing our results for publication.

 We have had over a 90% success rate using platelets for patients with greater trochanteric pain syndrome and tears of the gluteus tendons and plan to recruit patients for a double-blind randomized controlled study.
-Along with colleagues at Stanford, we have an ongoing study and have submitted a paper for publication on optimal protocols using platelet rich plasma for high hamstring tendon tears/tendinosis in elite and recreational athletes.
+Along with colleagues at Stanford, we published a study using platelet rich plasma for high hamstring tendon tears/tendinosis in elite and recreational athletes.

 Ultrasound Guided Surgery